cousinwil/Eeze/README.md

 Eeze is a clean slate for professional developers creating custom applications. eeze.min.css comes out of the box at under 6K (**before** G-Zipping & you can gain ~2k by swapping to the HTML5 Reset) and sets up a great LESS workflow.

 ##Why
-Unlike [Twitter Bootstrap](http://twitter.github.com/bootstrap/), Eeze comes as a minimal starting point for your app.
+Unlike [Twitter Bootstrap](http://twitter.github.com/bootstrap/) or [Skeleton](https://github.com/dhgamache/Skeleton), Eeze comes as a minimal starting point for your app.
 I’ve only included the most common building blocks and base file structure that you might need to create a custom application.
 There are no base preset styles to work around, delete, or overwrite.
 Just clone the app and start writing *your* code in seconds.

 ##Files: